 This format is designed for retailers, but there’s no reason any advertiser shouldn’t use it.

 There are six ‘Item’ fields which are designed to contain an image of the product (180px x 180px square), a Title (40 characters maximum), and a call-to-action button.

-The result is an ad that contains six squares with short titles, images and CTA buttons.
+The result is an ad that contains six squares with short titles, images, and CTA buttons.
 You don’t have to use this for products, it could work really nicely if you have an image that relates to each of the benefits of your services, and then the description and CTA communicate that benefit or service.

 Here’s a completely random example:

-Gmail catalogue template
+Gmail catalog template